7 Classification of Cotton Fibre in Details

 Picture: Indian Cotton

 Indian Cotton is produced and available in India.
-Generally, Indian Cotton is poorly graded with lower staple and coarser diameter.
+Generally, Indian cotton is poorly graded, with lower staples and coarser diameters.
 This cotton is generally white in color.
-It has short fibre, length is 0.6- 0.8 inches.
+It has short fibre; length is 0.6- 0.8 inches.
 It is only suitable for producing coarse yarn.

 f) China Cotton: